Firm Shui (A Fancy Way We Say "Blog")

 “In any crisis, whether on a smaller or major scale, there needs to be a happy medium between acting quickly and maintaining your identity,” added Jesse.

 By understanding your audience, you become more aware of what they need.
 Though things might be crazy and uncertain, stay tuned in to what they are actually doing while your business is in crisis mode.
-Apple recognized that their customers may not be buying products right now, but instead shared creative ways to be inventive at home and have fun.
+Apple recognized that their customers may not be buying products right now.
+But, instead it shared creative ways to be inventive at home and have fun.
 This allowed the company to tug at the heartstrings of consumers while also conveying a genuine message about the brand.

 So, you’ve got your crisis plan in action and you fully understand what your audience needs in the moment.
 Now, the pressure may feel like it’s on to make a statement.
 As Jasen made the point earlier, sometimes it’s not important to be the first.
 But, it’s the strategic thought that can make a lasting impact.

-“For a message to truly resonate, you need to take all of the real-time factors and core details into account to ensure you’re hitting the right tone and delivering the most up-to-date information,” said Jesse.
+“For a message to truly resonate, you need to take all of the real-time factors and core details into account,” said Jesse.
+“You have to ensure you’re hitting the right tone and delivering the most up-to-date information.”

 First, by understanding your audience, you can formulate an informed response.
-Staying tuned in on public platforms, such as social media, and being ready to react can help your business can stay in-the-know and genuine in a public-facing statement.
+Staying tuned in on public platforms, such as social media, and being ready to react can help your business.
+You’ll stay in-the-know and genuine in a public-facing scenario.

 “We have helped many clients navigate all sorts of crises and it’s imperative to stay level-headed, have the right people on your communications team and make sure your spokespeople and crisis team are in constant contact and clear on any messages you are putting out there,” said Solveig.